ONDC-Official/log-validation-utility/README.md

 - `update_settlement_part_cancel` adjusts payment for cancelled items
 - Flow includes `on_cancel` for cancelled portion
 - Ends with `on_status_rto_delivered` when items return to seller
+- Includes all possible status states up to cancellation point

 ### Flow 6 - Reverse QC (Liquidation) [v1.2.0, v1.2.5]